-Students are only eligible to receive funds from one of the three areas (The Center, Career Engagement, Civic Engagement) per academic year and the request has a maximum limit of $200 per student or group.
+Undergraduate students are only eligible to receive funds from one of the four areas (The Center, The Center (test prep), Career Engagement, Civic Engagement) per academic year and the request has a maximum limit of $200 per student or group.

 How to Apply

 The Mini Grant Application is available now.
-You will be prompted at the start to select one of the three areas listed below.
-For any of the three areas, students may apply for a mini-grant anytime during the academic year by submitting a proposal using this form.
+You will be prompted at the start to select one of the four areas listed below.
+For any of the four areas, undergraduate students may apply for a mini-grant anytime during the academic year by submitting a proposal using this form.

-A panel of Career & Civic Engagement Center staff reviews applications and if approved, grants are awarded on a first come, first served basis.
+Career & Civic Engagement Center staff review applications and if approved, grants are awarded on a first come, first served basis.
 There is a limited budget, so it's possible funds may not be available towards the end of the academic year.

 How Funds May be Used